The one with returns, a rogue Time Agent, rhino cops, and the one where Sir John Hurt gets some company.

 - Secret Keeper: Like Martha before (or after?) him, Lee is privy to Ruth's true nature and has been entrusted to protect her while she lives in forced ignorance.

 - Shout-Out: In order to impress one of the tourists outside Gloucester Cathedral, Ruth mentions that the Harry Potter movies were filmed there.
-This also results in something of a Celebrity Paradox since the HP films feature many actors who have also been in Doctor Who including John Hurt and David Tennant.
+This also results in something of a Celebrity Paradox since the Harry Potter films feature many actors who have also been in Doctor Who, including John Hurt and David Tennant.